Attraction tickets | TicketLens

 2

-Chose the right ticketThe performance Féerie takes place at the Moulin Rouge twice a day, the earlier performance starts at 9 pm and the later one at 11 pm, admission is always one hour before the start of this spectacle.
-The Standard ticket is offered with and without a drink, the difference in price is hardly noticeable.
-Although the VIP ticket is almost twice as expensive, it includes preferred seating as well as surprises.
+Choose the right ticketThe show Féerie takes place twice daily at the Moulin Rouge.
+The earlier performance starts at 9 PM and the later one at 11 PM.
+The standard ticket is offered with and without a drink, and the price difference is hardly noticeable.
+Although the VIP ticket is almost twice as expensive, it includes preferred seating and surprises.

 3

-Dinner at Moulin RougeIf you want to round off the unique experience at the Moulin Rouge, the Dinner & Show Evening Ticket is ideal.
-This ticket includes a 3-course menu and a small bottle of champagne, wine or other beverage.
-Of course, there is also a VIP package, where surprises and preferred seating await you.
-The dinner starts at 7 pm and is accompanied by the Moulin Rouge Orchestra, followed by the regular 9 pm performance.
+Dinner at the Moulin RougeIf you want to round off the unique experience at the Moulin Rouge, the Dinner & Show Evening Ticket is a good choice.
+This ticket includes a 3-course meal as well as a small bottle of champagne, wine, or another drink.
+Of course, there is also a VIP package, which offers surprises and preferred seating on top.
+Dinner starts at 7 PM and is accompanied by the Moulin Rouge Orchestra.
+This is followed by the regular 9 PM show.

 4

-Follow the dress codeA visit to the Moulin Rouge simply requires an elegant attire, which is also mandatory.
-You should therefore follow the Parisian cabaret dress code, which is equivalent to business casual.
-The gentlemen wear a jacket, shirt and pants, the ladies a costume, trouser suit with blouse or dress.
-In shorts, flip-flops and sneakers you may be denied entry!
+Mind the dress codeAn elegant style of dress is required for a visit to the Moulin Rouge.
+You should therefore adhere to the Parisian cabaret dress code, which is equivalent to business casual.
+Men wear a jacket, shirt, and trousers.
+Ladies wear a suit, trouser suit with blouse, or dress.
+Entry will be denied if you wear shorts, flip-flops, or sneakers!

 5

-Order drinks before the performanceTo ensure that the audience can enjoy the show undisturbed, guests are not served during the performance.
-Therefore, before the show starts, you should order the desired drinks, it is also advisable to order a bottle right away.
-We recommend choosing a ticket that includes a small bottle of a drink of your choice when making your reservation.
+Order drinks before the performanceTo ensure guests can enjoy the show without disturbances, there is no service during the performance.
+Therefore, you should order your desired drinks before the show starts.
+It is a good idea to order a bottle right away so that you are not left out in the cold.
+We recommend deciding for a ticket that includes a small bottle of a drink of your choice when booking.

 6

-Plan your way homeIn order to enjoy a relaxed journey home, you should plan your return in advance, especially for the later performance, which starts at 11 pm.
-The spectacle ends around 1 am, but it can take up to an hour to leave the building.
-Keep in mind that there is hardly any public transportation left in Paris at this time of night, so getting back to the center will take at least 45 minutes, whereas a cab will be twice as fast.
+Plan the way homeYou should plan your return in advance to enjoy a relaxed journey home, especially if you attend the later show starting at 11 PM.
+The show ends around 1 AM.
+However, it can take up to an hour to exit the building.
+Remember that public transportation is scarce at this time.
+Therefore, the return to the center can take over 45 minutes.
+By taxi, it's twice as fast.

 7